ThaSMorato/sky-sync/README.md

 ![SkySync Logo](/public/assets/relicon.svg)

 SkySync is a web application designed for researching the current weather and forecasts in cities around the world.
-Built with cutting-edge technologies, including React, Vite, Stitches, Docker, TypeScript, Axios, Dayjs, Phosphor icons, and tested with Cypress and Vitest.

 ## Features